The jury selection process

 Routine police checks

-A Criminal Records Bureau (CRB) check is automatically carried out on each juror to ensure there is no disqualified juror sitting in the jury.
+A Disclosure and Barring Service (DBS) check is automatically carried out on each juror to ensure there is no disqualified juror sitting in the jury.